currinjs/CurrinJS/aio/content/guide/styleguide.md

 **Why?** In most editors, syntax hints and code snippets aren't available when developing inline templates and styles.
-The Angular TypeScript Language Service (forthcoming) promises to overcome this deficiency for HTML templates in those editors that support it; it won't help with CSS styles.
+The Currin TypeScript Language Service (forthcoming) promises to overcome this deficiency for HTML templates in those editors that support it; it won't help with CSS styles.